cx-prog-lang/.github/features/auto_default.md

 struct Test default = { .a = 1, .c = 'x' };
 ```

-In this example, the default value of the field `b` will be `0` as per the initial value of any global variable in C ("empty-initialized", https://en.cppreference.com/w/c/language/struct_initialization.html).
+In this example, the default value of the field `b` will be `0` as per the initial value of unspecified fields in C ("empty-initialized", https://en.cppreference.com/w/c/language/struct_initialization.html).

 A default value can be defined anywhere after the definition of the data type (should it be defined, such as structs), but in order to mark the data type to have a default value,
 its declaration should be visible to the code using the data type.
 For example, in the following example, the variable `t` will be automatically initialized with the default value, assuming `test_struct.c` and `main.c` are eventually linked together.